|

-For common law couples in Nova Scotia, the property division apply.
+For common law couples in Nova Scotia, the regular common law property division rules apply.

-You must live together for 2 years to be considered common law spouses.
+You must live together for 2 years to be considered common law spouses in Nova Scotia.

 Once you've lived together for 2 years, you have the right to receive or obligation to pay spousal support.